theatlantic/theatlantic-nunjucks-helpers/lib/globals/README.md

 ### criticalCss

 This is a function that returns an empty string (no-op).
 It's currently a python function that takes a CSS path and inlines it's contents in the template.
 It fixes paths for background images and such as well.

+### static

+This is a function that returns the absolute static url of a passed relative url for django.